Marking time in December 2004

 The book’s authors Meredith Walker and Peter Marquis-Kyle spoke about their work on the book, a lengthy labour of love!
 It was great to have a moment to congratulate Meredith and Peter for this huge achievement.
 As always, they are already looking ahead to new challenges, and the next things to do in promoting good heritage practice in Australia.
 The rest of us truly admire their stamina!

 Meredith and Peter thanked the many dozens of friends and colleagues who assisted them in tracking down good case studies from all over the country to demonstrate the application of the Burra Charter.
 They also especialliy acknowledged the valuable role played by Duncan Marshall, who was the skilled project manager for the Australia ICOMOS Executive Committee during the development of the publication.

 We were very fortunate to have International ICOMOS Secretary-General, Dinu Bumbaru (Montreal, Canada) attend and participate in the Loving it to Death conference, and he generously agreed to launch the Illustrated Burra Charter while in Australia.
 In doing so, he spoke of the immense value of illustrating good practice, and of the international recognition of the Burra Charter in the ongoing development of conservation philisophy and practice withing ICOMOS/span.

 Six special places

 I have just added websites for the months of July to December to my collection of special places.

 According to a mention in Garrison Keillor’s writer’s almanac, today is the birthday of Melvil Dewey.

 This prompted me to look at the middens of paper around me, and think about Dewey’s invention of the vertical filing cabinet.
 Thinking turned into procrastination.
 Instead of putting those papers into those filing cabinets, I turned to Google.
 I found this book review: The social life of paper.
-Also see the short biographical entries in the Columbia encyclopedia and Wikipedia.
+Also see the short biographical entry in Wikipedia.